Skip to main content

 Note: The Course Design Review process is confidential between the Instructional Designer and the faculty member.

 Workshops cover a variety of both pedagogical and technological skills and are offered throughout the year.
-Faculty are awarded $100 for attending at least 3 workshops in a semester with disbursement of funds taking place in December and May.
+Faculty are awarded $25 for attending each workshop.

 $100 Faculty Presentations